Eco-Gaming/reddit-lemmy-bot/README.md

 ## Roadmap
 - fully translate geddit javascript file to typescript
 - reorganize files
+- reddit manager class for logic to determine ie. which posts to download, gettings streams of more than 25 posts, etc.
 - find out how to interface with lemmy